 Tool calls per task

-Tool-call counts ranged from 18 to 82 under the same harness.
-OpenAI clustered at 24-36, Anthropic at 48-61, Qwen at 81-82.
+Tool-call counts ranged from 18 (Grok 4.3) to 108 (MiniMax M3) under the same harness.
+OpenAI clustered at 24 to 36, Gemini at 37 to 45, Anthropic at 48 to 70, Qwen at 81 to 82, Kimi K2.7 Code at 84, and MiniMax M3 at the top with 108.
 Higher counts did not bring higher scores.
-Qwen used the most calls and scored at the bottom, and Grok used the fewest and scored 0.43 overall.
+MiniMax M3 made the most calls and scored mid-pack at 0.583.
+Grok used the fewest and scored 0.431.
+Tool volume tracked iteration style rather than capability.

 OpenAI’s low cluster count comes from the `apply_patch` tool, which bundles a full-file diff into a single call.
 Other families wrote and re-edited files across multiple calls.

 Within Anthropic, Sonnet 4.6 made the fewest calls (51 base, 48 thinking) and reached the top overall score.
-The Opus variants used more (56-61) and scored lower.
+The Opus variants used more (56 to 70), and Opus 4.8 made the most at 70.

 LLM performance on a single successful task

-No model passed every step of the benchmark above.
+No model passed every step of the full benchmark above.
 To compare cost and speed on equal terms, we ran a simple baseline task that every model can complete: four CRUD endpoints, basic validation, no authentication, and no database.
-Every model passed all steps.

 Cost & lines of code comparison